tomvantilburg89/RickAndMortyChallenge/README.md

     - Added pagination template and added to characters index
     - Added pagination to episodes index and altered pagination template
     - Added pagination to locations index
+- `BAXRMC-26` Update all index templates to make it all pretty and add links
+  - Update characters index template

 ---